nest/nest-simulator/pynest/examples/Potjans_2014/README.rst

 these applications.
 The number of threads (per MPI process) can be chosen by adjusting ``local_num_threads`` in ``sim_params.py``.
-The number of MPI processes can be set by choosing a reasonable value for ``num_mpi_prc`` and then running the script with the following command.
+The number of MPI processes can be set by choosing a reasonable value for ``num_mpi_prc`` and then running the script with the following command:

 .. code-block:: python

    mpirun -n num_mpi_prc python example.py

-The default version of the simulation uses Poissonian input, which is defined in the file ``network_params.py`` to excite neuronal populations of the microcircuit.
-If no Poissonian input is provided, DC input is calculated, which should approximately compensate the Poissonian input.
+By default, the simulation uses Poissonian input to excite neuronal populations of the microcircuit.
+The file ``network_params.py`` defines Poissonian input.
+If no Poissonian input is provided, DC input is calculated and should approximately compensate the Poissonian input.
 It is also possible to add thalamic stimulation to the microcircuit or drive it with constant DC input.
 This can be defined in the file ``stimulus_params.py``.

 Authors
 #######